• Contact Info

 Primary Instructor - Spring 2022 / Spring 2023 / Spring 2024

 Explore sustainability practices that create a diverse, resilient, equitable, and just outdoor recreation industry.
-Focus on sustainability practices for outdoor products and businesses, as well as communities and destinations.
-Various environmental management systems, certification programs, and processes are viewed within an Outdoor Recreation Economy context, alongside broader social, environmental, and economic movements and factors influencing the future trajectory of the Outdoor Recreation Economy.
+Focus on sustainability practices for outdoor products and businesses, tourism and guiding services, as well as communities and destinations.
+Various certi�cation programs and processes for outdoor brands, companies and destinations that are relevant to the Outdoor Recreation Economy are examined, alongside broader social, environmental, and economic movements and factors in�uencing the future trajectory of the Outdoor Recreation Economy.
 Examine best practices surrounding the implementation and communication of sustainability efforts.

-Primary Instructor - Spring 2022 / Fall 2022 / Fall 2023
+Primary Instructor - Spring 2022 / Fall 2022 / Fall 2023 / Fall 2024

 • OREC 5009 - Resilient Communities and Business Development